Having and learning how to make a Nigerian food timetable will help you in knowing the exact time and food to eat.

 - Never eat your meal with alcoholic beverages!

 - Never force yourself to continue eating when you’re full.

 - Onions, garlic and ginger are great for weight loss.
 Cook with lots of them if your aim is to lose weight.

 - Try not to skip your meals, it slows down body metabolism and will make you starving.

-I have put together these nutritious and affordable Nigerian meal plans to save you some stress and help you and your family stay strong and healthy.
+I have put together this list of healthy foods in Nigeria, nutritious and affordable meals plans to save you some stress, help you and your family stay strong and healthy.

 This food (meal) timetables should not replace your medication.

 It also does not replace medical advice, as you should always visit your doctor for routine medical checkups when necessary.